No Drill Storage Ideas for Renters

 Slim Rolling Storage Cart

-A slim rolling cart can add storage in kitchens, bathrooms, laundry areas, and narrow apartment gaps.
+A slim rolling cart can add flexible storage in kitchens, bathrooms, laundry areas, desk corners, and narrow apartment gaps.

 Freestanding